This, one and only Excellence in Broadcasting Network, and we are happy to have you with us.

 Now, Lisa Murkowski is running around talking about a write-in candidacy.

-Now, to their credit, the Republicans in the Senate say, hey, you've lost your chairmanship.
+Now, to their credit, the Republicans in the Senate say, hey, you've lost your chairmanship, even if you win on this third-party business or this write-in, you're toast.

-But if she does go, she mounts a campaign as a right-in candidate, which, even though there might be a not be a third party involved, you're still gonna split the Republican vote.
+But if she does go, she mounts a campaign as a write-in candidate, which even though there might not be a third party involved, you're still going to split the Republican vote.

-I the people are gonna have to take a look at this.
+People are going to have to take a look at this.

-But then if she does mount this right-in candidacy and then promotes it and splits the vote, she's gonna give the seat to a Democrat.
+But then if she does mount this right-in candidacy and then promotes it and splits the vote, she's going to give the seat to a Democrat.

-So how is that supporting you know the Republican side of things?
+So how is that supporting the Republican side of things?

 A lot of dirt.